Baltimore Medical Malpractice Lawyers: When Rehab Hospitals Reverse ProgressOctober 3, 2016

 The doctors involved in the study found that substandard treatment and inadequate monitoring, including serious medication errors, caused the most harm.
 The director of the Consumers Union Safe Patient Project commented that while it is unlikely that a patient would die from something like bedsores or constipation from poor medical treatment, it could result in an extended stay, delayed recovery, and a compromised quality of life.

 Stemming from such reports, the inspector general requested that Medicare and the Agency for Healthcare Research and Quality compile a list of adverse events that typically occur in rehab facilities in an effort to reduce harm to patients.
 The two agencies have agreed to comply.

-Baltimore Medical Malpractice Lawyers at LeViness, Tolzman & Hamilton Advocate for Patients Harmed in Rehabilitation Facilities
+Baltimore Medical Malpractice Lawyers at LeViness, Tolzman & Hamilton Advocate for Patients Harmed in Rehab Facilities

 If you or a loved one has experienced substandard, or negligent medical care while receiving treatment at a rehabilitation facility, the Baltimore medical malpractice lawyers at LeViness, Tolzman & Hamilton are on your side.
 We are committed to providing you with the dedicated and experienced legal counsel you deserve, and we will not stop fighting on your behalf until we have secured the maximum financial compensation you deserve.
 For a free consultation, call us today at 800-547-4LAW (4529) or contact us online.